Paludis/jblite/README.txt

 comments) should be preserved in the SQLite format.

-A converter for KANJIDIC2 is also in this package, but it is not recommended.
+A converter for KANJIDIC2 is also in this package, but it is not currently supported or recommended.
 I will be rewriting it when time allows.

 Documentation is lacking right now, but a few notes: